tendermint/atom_one/README.md

 ICS2B includes all protocols of ICS2 where the ownership of PHOTONs are entirely managed by logic of the other chain.

-Auto-staking is similar to staking across all current validators in proportion to their voting power.
+Auto-staking is staking across all current validators in proportion to their voting power.
 For example, if a validator that had 10% of the voting power were to get slashed 30% on the Cosmos Hub, and 50% of ATOMs were either staked onto the Cosmos Hub or free (not bonded to PHOTONs), everyone who auto-staked ATOMs on the Cosmos Hub would get slashed 1.5%.
 Inflationary ATOMs are paid to auto-stakers such that they do not suffer from the inflation rate of ATOMs.

 ## Part 1 General Provisions